akostrik/stage_telegram_python/README.md

   * [Future enhancements](#future-enhancements)
 - [Welcome](#welcome)

-# Internship in the context of Master II study at Sorbonne University (Paris)
+# Internship carried out as part of the Master II Software Sciences and Technologies, Sorbonne University (Paris)
 The project has been developed during an Internship of 5 months, from the 3d April 2023 to the 12th September 2023, realised in Paris associations.

-## The objectives of the internship
+## Objectives of the internship
 - Professional experience: Engage in full-time professional practice
 - Skill development: Cultivate skills as a development engineer, focusing on real-world applications
 - Career exploration: Investigate potential career trajectories, especially in computer sciences applied to societal challenges